check-the-kitchen/InnowiseTrainee/Task3/README.md

 ## Installation
-Clone this repo to your server root dirrectory, then in Task3/Controller/Const/Const.php file edit path to Task3 folder as you need.
+Clone this repo to your server root dirrectory.

 ## Database Connection
 In Task3/Models create file named .env with following structure: <br>